-Our review of the Office's System Development Methodology, System Request Procedures, and Network Change Authorization Form Procedures noted they were not current and did not reflect the Office's process for change management.
+Our review of the Office's System Development Methodology, System Request Procedures, and Network Change Authorization Form Procedures, and System Administration Guide noted they were not current and did not reflect the Office's process for change management.

-We requested the Office's population of changes to its network environment.
+We requested the Office's population of changes to the network environment.
 However, the Office was unable to provide a complete and accurate population of changes, as the Office did not require all changes to follow the change management process.
-As a result, we were unable to test changes to the network.
+Therefore, we were unable to test the controls over changes to the network environment.